mruiz7797/double-seven-guitars/docs/README.md

 ![Footer of home page](images/footer.png)

 ### Navigation Bar
 This is common to all pages.
 Navigation bar that uses the business logo as a link for the home page.
-The navigation link are on the right side and the active page is a different colour and made larger:
+The navigation links are on the right side and the active page is a different colour and made larger:

 ![Navigation bar](images/nav-bar.png)
 On a mobile device the navigation links collapse:

 ![Mobile Navigation Bar](images/nav-bar-mobile.png)

-The contact navigation link has a further dropdown so preferred communication can be chose and so location is easily found:
+The contact navigation link has a further dropdown so preferred communication can be chosen and so location is easily found:

 ![Contact link dropdown](images/contact-dropdown.png)